benatfroemming/benatfroemming/README.md

 # 💫 About Me:
-Recent graduate at the University of Minnesota Twin Cities with a degree in Data Science.
+i recently graduated from the University of Minnesota Twin Cities with a degree in Data Science.
 My interests include coding, Machine Learning, AI, and Computer Vision.
 I will pursue a master's in Computer Science starting Fall 2025.

 ## 🌐 Socials: